open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 ### RecordException

-This instrumention automatically sets Activity Status to Error if the Http StatusCode is >= 400.
+This instrumentation automatically sets Activity Status to Error if the Http StatusCode is >= 400.
-Additionaly, `RecordException` feature may be turned on, to store the exception to the Activity itself as ActivityEvent.
+Additionally, `RecordException` feature may be turned on, to store the exception to the Activity itself as ActivityEvent.

 ## References